roxie62/neural_operators_for_chaos/README.md

 ### Contrastive feature learning method
 This implementation supports DistributedDataParallel training: The default configuration uses 4 GPUs.
-If you are looking to modify the codebase on your own example, you might want to enable running on a single GPU in the code development phase.
-And this can be done by changing the command ```--nproc_per_node=1``` in the bash file, which means the number of GPUs each process operates on is 1 instead of 4.

 To train the neural operator with the contrastive learning (CL) method for Lorenz 96 data, run:
 ```